 How to crochet the front post double crochet stitch: yarn over, insert the hook from the front around the stem of the double crochet in the row bellow from right to left and complete the stitch in the usual way.

 At the beginning this pattern may seem a little bit difficult, but actually is very easy, just be patient and you’ll see how beautiful it is and I’m sure you will enjoy it.

-I hope you enjoyed to learn to crochet this stitch and I can’t wait to see your photos with the project made with this stitch, feel free to tag me when you share your project on Instagram or Facebook, or you can use the hashtag #turquoisewithvanilla.
+I hope you enjoyed to learn how to crochet this stitch and I can’t wait to see your photos with the projects made with this stitch.
+Feel free to tag me when you share your projects you’ve made with the stitches you’ve learn from my blog on Instagram or Facebook, or you can use the hashtag #turquoisewithvanilla.

 And Subscribe to my YouTube channel for my video tutorials: https://www.youtube.com/channel/UCUpzoP-RDaJV1_2kvJMh5QQ/videos